LindemannRock/craft-redirect-manager/README.md

 **What happens:**
 1. Your plugin detects an event (deletion, slug change, etc.)
+2. You call `handleUndoRedirect()` to check for immediate undo
-2. You call `createRedirectRule()` to push a redirect to Redirect Manager
+3. If no undo, call `createRedirectRule()` to create the redirect
-3. Redirect Manager validates and saves the redirect
+4. Redirect Manager validates, saves, and shows notification (if enabled)
-4. Cache is invalidated
+5. Cache is invalidated
-5. Future requests to the old URL will be redirected
+6. Future requests to the old URL will be redirected

 ### Source Plugin Tracking